didillysquat/VTK2022/README.md

 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 ```

+Install some of the packages we will be using:
+-
+-
+-
+-
+-
+-
+-
+-
+-

 ## Part 5: preprocessing:
 For Böstrom there is a single fastq file per sample.